RickStrahl/MarkdownMonster/README.md

 * Distraction-free mode support

 ### Image Features
-* Paste images from Clipboard at cursor
+* Paste images from Clipboard
 * Smartly select and embed images from disk or URL
-* Drag images from built-in Folder Browser
+* Drag images from Folder Browser
 * Drag images from Explorer
 * Edit images in your image editor of choice
 * Built-in screen capture